-Circulating fresher air isn’t only good for our lungs and our cognitive functions, but it can also help to dissipate general doggy odors.
+Circulating fresher air isn’t only good for our lungs and cognitive functions, but it can also help to dissipate general doggy odors.
 Opening the windows in more than one room will help to circulate the air more effectively.

 Admittedly, this isn’t going to be a magic cure.
 For deeply embedded odors, you’ll need to take more proactive measures.
-But, when the weather is mild enough, this can be enough to give the house a pleasant freshen up.
+But, when the weather is mild enough, this can be enough to give the house a pleasant freshen-up.

 A dog’s bed is often the strongest source of doggie odors.
-This isn’t surprising, as beds are constantly exposed to hair, dander, oils and even urine.
+This isn’t surprising, as beds are constantly exposed to hair, dander, oils, and even urine.
 When combined with a damp post-walk dog, beds become the perfect environment for bacteria and mold.

 For this reason, it’s a good idea to wash your dog’s bed at least once every two weeks.
 If your dog sheds a lot, goes on muddy walks, or is highly active, then you may want to wash the bed weekly.

 Soft beds tend to absorb odors faster than other types.
-Many have foam mattresses which can’t easily be cleaned, so it’s vital that these are protected.
+Many have foam mattresses that can’t easily be cleaned, so it’s vital that these are protected.
 Look for soft beds with durable and waterproof covers that can be machine-washed, as this makes it easier to keep the bed clean.

 Raised beds are less likely to absorb odors.
 They can be hosed down in the garden and don’t hold onto moisture.
-However, not all dogs enjoy this rigid bed style, and you’ll still need to provide a soft blanket which must be washed.
+However, not all dogs enjoy this rigid bed style, and you’ll still need to provide a soft blanket that must be washed.

 If your dog is an excessive shedder, you may want to hoover the bed first to remove any excess hairs.
-Alternatively, you could pop it in a mesh bag to prevent them from clogging up the filter in your washing machine.
+Alternatively, you could pop it in a mesh bag to prevent it from clogging up the filter in your washing machine.